-If you feel your child is in need of special services related to health, developmental assessment, mental health or education, please do not hesitate to ask us for assistance in locating programs that may be able to help you.
-IFSPs and IEPs and other individualized plans for children with special needs will be addressed on an individualized, as needed basis.
+If you feel your child is in need of special services related to health, developmental assessment, mental health or education, please reach out to OEO for assistance.
+IFSPs and IEPs and other individualized plans for children with special needs will be addressed on an individualized, case by case basis.